lammaleung/phd_thesis_markdown/source/09_chapter_1.md

 Moreover, MissionPick only allows users to search for tasks by location, which is not user-friendly.
 It is expected to provide filters for users to choose their targeted jobs.
 Also, to get the detail information of the task, users have to click on the task on the map.
 It is expected to preview the task before the user input.

 ## Objectives
-The purpose of this project is to develop a mystery shopper application that provides a peer-to-peer platform for enterprises and inspectors on mystery shopping services.
+The purpose of this project is to develop a mystery shopper application that provides a platform for enterprises and inspectors on mystery shopping services.
 The main objectives of the project are:

  1. to reduce the manual operations \newline
     WeTell is designed to automate the manual operations of mystery shopping programs.
 The system authenticates the data through algorithms so that the process of registration, task verification, and data analysis can be smoothed and unobstructed.
 For example, the system will track user location to ensure shoppers are in the shop area.